EFord36/normalise/README.rst

 #. `Installation <#installation>`__
 #. `Usage <#usage>`__
-    i. `Customise to your variety`
+    2.1. `Customise to your variety`

-    ii. `Input your own abbreviation dictionary`
+    2.2. `Input your own abbreviation dictionary`

-    iii. `Execute normalise from the command line`
+    2.3. `Execute normalise from the command line`

 #. `Example <#example>`__
 #. `Authors <#authors>`__
 #. `License <#license>`__